-Oracle don’t do resolutions (or stick to them)
+Oracle doesn’t do resolutions (or stick to them)

-So not only are they vague about their resolution times, they have protected themselves, stating that if they fail to meet those vague timescales, they aren’t liable.
-Which also means they don’t have to offer any compensation or even any justifications for their performance.
+So not only is it vague about its resolution times, Oracle has protected itself, stating that if it fails to meet those vague timescales, it isn’t liable.
+Therefore, it doesn’t have to offer any compensation or even any justifications for its performance (or lack of).

-SAP, like Oracle, provide response time SLAs but no resolution SLAs (unless you are paying for their top tier service).
-But even then, their ‘top-tier’ resolutions are anything but.
+SAP, like Oracle, provides response time SLAs but no resolution SLAs.
+The only exception here is if you are paying for its top-tier service, but even then, its “top-tier” resolutions are anything but.

-While Oracle believes in a “cross that bridge when we get to it” approach, SAP believe you’re better off crossing the bridge on your own.
-That’s because their personal definition of “problem resolving” reads: “SAP shall provide a solution, workaround or action plan for resolution”.
+While Oracle believes in a “cross that bridge when we get to it” approach, SAP believes you’re better off crossing the bridge on your own.
+That’s because its personal definition of problem resolution reads, “SAP shall provide a solution, workaround or action plan for resolution.”

-Instead of a vendor’s intervention, you will be given a plan designed to fix the incident yourself (which you and Google might have already tried).
-Then while you are trying to fix the issue yourself, SAP will helpfully mark the incident as resolved, because they’ve done their bit.
+Instead of intervention, you will be given a plan to fix the incident yourself (which you and Google might have already tried).
+Then while you are trying to fix the issue yourself, SAP will helpfully mark the incident as resolved, because it has done its bit.

 What can you expect from a third-party support provider?

-So, the vendor’s approach to SLAs and support is not up to standard, but how do they compare with third-party providers like ourselves?
+So, the vendor’s approach to SLAs and support is not up to standard, but how do they compare with third-party providers like Support Revolution?
 Many imagine that because we cut Oracle and SAP support costs in half, we must provide a lower quality service.

-But this is far from true, unlike the traditional vendors, our business is entirely focused on providing support, and this is evident from comparing our SLAs.
+But actually the opposite is true.
+Unlike the traditional vendors, our business is entirely focused on providing support, and this is evident from comparing our SLAs.

-Resources on their website will advise you that Rimini Street offer an average response time of less than five minutes – for critical issues – and their SLA guarantees a response within 15 minutes – again, for critical issues.
+Resources on its website will advise you that Rimini Street offers an average response time of less than five minutes for critical issues, and its SLA guarantees a response within 15 minutes – again, for critical issues.

-These are still response times, though.
-Their SLAs regarding resolution times, and their timescales for non-critical issues, are not defined.
-One aspect of their offered service which is perhaps too like Oracle’s.
+These are still just response times though.
+Its SLAs regarding resolution times and its timescales for non-critical issues are not defined.
+This is one aspect of its service that is perhaps too much like Oracle’s.

-Spinnaker, on the other hand, advertise response to high priority tickets within 15 minutes.
-The official wording in their online resources goes as follows:
+Spinnaker Support, on the other hand, advertises response to high priority tickets as within 15 minutes.
+The official wording in its online resources goes as follows:

-A respectable target… if a little vague.
-How long, precisely, is ‘a timely manner’?
-And you’ll notice that, once more, definitive figures for their resolution times have not been included.
+A respectable target, although a little vague.
+How long, precisely, is “a timely manner?”
+And you’ll notice that, once more, definitive figures for its resolution times have not been included.

 Support Revolution’s SLAs

-We not only provide both response and resolution SLAs, we also provide transparent reporting and service credits to compensate our customers if we ever miss our SLAs.
+We don’t just provide both response and resolution SLAs.
+At Support Revolution, we also provide transparent reporting and service credits to compensate our customers if we ever miss our SLAs.

-We have our own approach to SLAs.
+Our own approach to SLAs is a little more watertight.
 Firstly, we believe that SLAs should be made up of several, vital components: